 founder & partner

 Flavio Albanese (1951), is founder and president of ASA studio albanese.
 A self-taught man whose training did not follow the more usual academic route, he began to show interest in shapes and design as a very young boy, and he gradually added many strings to his bow in all sectors of architecture and design.
 He has held courses at the École Polytechinique Fédérale in Lausanne and at the Art Institute in Chicago (1980), at Yale University (1983), at the University of Architecture in Delft (2005), at the University of Florida (2006), at the Fundacion Proa de Buenos Aires (2008) and frequently at the most important Italian universities.
 He has also held two workshops at the international summer school of the Architecture School in Venice in 2009 and 2010.
 He was a member of the Confindustria Vicenza committee from 1998 to 2001, the Domus Academy Scientific Committee (2004-2005) and the MIart Committee of Honour (2009 and 2010), director of the Officina del Porto di Palermo (2006-2008), vice president of the Andrea Palladio Architecture Firms International Centre (2011-2015) and president of the Fondazione Teatro Comunale Città di Vicenza (2010-2016).
 From 2007 to 2010 he was asked to head Domus, the prestigious international architecture, design and contemporary art magazine.
-Together with his brother France, he founded ASA studio albanese in Vicenza in 1987, whose projects have appeared in the most important architecture and design magazines.
-The Neores project was selected for the Mies van der Rohe Foundation European Union Prize for Contemporary Architecture, and ASA studio albanese took part in Venice's Architecture Biennial in 2004 and 2006.
+In 1971 he inaugurated his first design studio in Vicenza.
+In 1987 his brother Franco joined the business, founding ASA studio albanese.
+The studio's projects were published by the most most important architecture and design magazines: the Neores project was selected for the Mies van der Rohe Foundation European Union Prize for Contemporary Architecture, and ASA studio albanese took part in Venice's Architecture Biennial in 2004 and 2006.
 Flavio is an avid reader and bibliophile (his library, which is open to the rest of the firm, contains more than 15,000 volumes) and he is a connoisseur and collector of contemporary art.project administrator Anna Tozzi

 Anna joined the firm in 1982 after graduating from art high school.
 She has made her own contribution to ASA studio albanese's growth and development, helping shape its distinctive style and sensibility.
 An interior designer with a particular flair for design and colour, Anna has always been interested in interiors, the spatial arrangement of items, and proper and elegant proportion between tones and volumes, working on projects from their concept to their design, coordination with suppliers and relations with clients.
 Today she is one of the pillars of ASA studio albanese, and the point of reference for the most important interior design choices.
 Over time her colour palette has concentrated on soft shades, and the colour she undoubtedly uses most is beige, in all its tones.
 Anna loves nature, animals, baggy, warm cardigans and monographs by Liagre, both for pleasure and necessity.team Andrea Garzotto —